Expat Exchange

 We asked expats in Portugal if they have access to public healthcare in Portugal.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the Portuguese healthcare system.
 The government has implemented a number of measures to ensure the safety of patients and healthcare workers, including the introduction of telemedicine services, the expansion of hospital capacity, and the implementation of strict safety protocols.
 Despite these measures, the healthcare system has been overwhelmed by the influx of patients, leading to long wait times and delays in care.
 Additionally, the pandemic has caused a shortage of medical supplies, such as masks and gloves, which has further strained the system.
-Despite these challenges, the Portuguese healthcare system has been able to provide quality care to those in need," said an expat in Portugal.
+Despite these challenges, the Portuguese healthcare system has been able to provide quality care to those in need," remarked one expat living in Portugal.

 What advice do you have for expats having a baby in Portugal?